MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 ## What is Microsoft PowerApps CLI

 Microsoft PowerApps CLI is a simple, single-stop developer command line interface which offers you everything that is required to create a custom control and enable you to perform all the development tasks via a simple and efficient set of commands.
 The PowerApps CLI is the first step towards a comprehensive **ALM** story where enterprise developers and ISVs can create, build, debug and publish their extensions and customizations quickly and efficiently.
-The significance here is a shift towards a source centric approach, to provide better support for continuous validation starting from internal development loop through to AppSource publishing and end-customer deployment.

-Developers will be empowered to identify problems early and operations like adding a component to a solution, or publishing to upstream environments can be automated with simple tasks as we enable deeper integration with Azure DevOps.

 ## Prerequisites to use PowerApps CLI

 To use PowerApps CLI you will need the following:

-- Install [Node.js](https://nodejs.org/en/).
+- Install [Npm](https://www.npmjs.com/get-npm)(comes with Node.js) or install [Node.js](https://nodejs.org/en/) (comes with npm).
 We recommend LTS (Long Term Support) version 10.15.3 LTS as it seems to be most stable.
 - If you don’t have Visual Studio 2017 or later, follow one of the options below:
    - Option 1: Install Visual Studio 2017 or later
    - Option 2: Install .NET Core 2.2 SDK and install Visual Studio Code